v-zhuravlev/zbx_template_pack/out/3.2/EN/template_server_hp_ilo_SNMPv2_EN.md

 This template was tested on:

-- iLo4, HP Proliant G9, version
+- iLo4, HP Proliant G9

 ## Setup